frankiert/crass.ai-big-bench-contribution/How to improve current LLM.md

 In order to put the so defined QCCs to use, we propose the construal of so called premise-counterfactual-tuples (PCT), which can be used to assess the performance of current LLMs by triggering a prompt answering the QCC.
 The most obvious AI model category allegedly suited for this are the Q&A models.<sup id="a8">[8](#f8)</sup> Unfortunately, not one Q&A LLM was able to answer the PCT because the premise had be  entered as the context prompting the AI to answer the QCC always with the (re)stating the premise itself, obviously showing no counterfactual reasoning at all.<sup id="a9">[9](#f9)</sup> Thus, we chose to employ the second best model category of LLM AIs: chatbots.
 Chatbots, at least the larger models, are trained in a manner to potentially answer a wide variety of questions, though some are more designed to fit a singular use case than others.
 For instance, that is the reason purely personal or dating styled chatbots (like kuki<sup id="a10">[10](#f10)</sup>) cannot be used in this study as they are so narrowly trained on an emotional interpersonal dialogue mimicking scenario such that they just won't reply to a QCC at all or continue asking "What's your hobby?".

-With chatbots it is possible to empirically test the assessment of the 'understanding' and 'reasoning' of an LLMs because compared to text-generation tasks at which large transformer architectures like GPT-3 excel, answering questions regarding the comparison of factual to hypothetical situations reveal the underlying grasp of reality, in other words how some authors like to call it its "groundedness", "pragmatism" or "tacit knowledge" (Fjelland 2020).
+With chatbots it is possible to empirically test the assessment of the 'understanding' and 'reasoning' of an LLMs because compared to text-generation tasks at which large transformer architectures like GPT-3 excel, answering questions regarding the comparison of factual to hypothetical situations reveal the underlying grasp of reality, in other words how some authors like to call it its "groundedness", "pragmatism" or "tacit knowledge" (Fjelland 2020; Bisk 2021).

 Though the mastering of cross-domain generalization is not directly examined in these tasks, the examples cover a wide variety of disciplines making it necessary to have a broad understanding of human as well as natural phenomena.
 The categories include broader and more colloquial branches such as "human society" and "physical dimensions and movements" (as we dubbed them) but include more specialized fields, as well, e.g.: psychology, biology, law, chemistry, physics, and geology as well.
 (As mentioned it would be easy to expand the tasks to include cross-domain generalization).